Laos Travel FAQ

 1. Personal items

 Laos is not cold even in the dry season, as temperatures range from 27 to 36 degrees Celsius.
-Bring lightweight clothing as well as shirts with sleeves, a lightweight sweater or jacket, long pants or skirts, in order to be able to enter Laos temples or pagodas, per their restrictions at historical landmarks.
+Bring lightweight clothing as well as shirts with sleeves, a lightweight sweater or jacket, and long pants or skirts, to be able to enter Laos temples or pagodas, per their restrictions at historical landmarks.

 3. Learn some basic daily habits & local customs before you arrive